cmulholla/Library-Sale-Finder/README.md

 ## Features

 - **Electron Application**: Built with Electron, providing a native desktop application experience across Windows, macOS, and Linux.
-- **Data Scraping and Parsing**: Utilizes Python and BeautifulSoup4 to scrape and parse book sale data from the web.
+- **Data Scraping and Parsing**: The user uploads an HTML document which is parsed by JSDOM
-- **Data Storage**: Stores parsed data in a CSV file, reducing the need for repeated scraping.
+- **Data Storage**: Stores parsed data in a CSV file, reducing the need for repeated uploading.
 - **Interactive Map Visualization**: Displays book sales data on an interactive map using Leaflet.js, offering a user-friendly interface for exploring events.
 - **Electron Forge Integration**: Uses Electron Forge for building, running, and packaging the application, streamlining development and deployment processes.

 ## How It Works

-1. **Scraping and Parsing Data**: The application scrapes book sale data from `https://www.booksalefinder.com/` using a Python script and BeautifulSoup4, extracting relevant details such as dates, locations, and descriptions.
+1. **Scraping and Parsing Data**: This application uses JSDOM to parse HTML data from `https://www.booksalefinder.com/` and extract information about book sale events in different states across the U.S.

 2. **Storing and Updating Data**: Scraped data is stored in a CSV file for easy access and manipulation.
 Users can update this data by triggering the Python script through the Electron interface.